fangyi-zhou/fangyi-zhou.github.io/content/about/index.md

 permalink: /about/
 ---

+I am currently on a career break.

-I am a Software Development Engineer at Amazon Prime Video.
+Previously, I worked as an Applied Scientist, then as a Software Development Engineer at Amazon Prime Video.

 Before I joined Amazon,
 I was a PhD student at Imperial College London.